-SKILLS AND PROCESSES FOR GRADE 4
+SKILLS AND PROCESSES FOR SOCIAL STUDIES 10-1

-Alberta Education's Information and Communication Technology (ICT) curriculum is infused throughout the social studies program of studies.
-Selected ICT outcomes are suggested throughout the program and are indicated by this symbol $\triangleright$ .
+The following skills and processes are outcomes to be achieved within the contexts of Social Studies 10-1.
+Selected Information and Communication Technology (ICT) outcomes are suggested throughout the program and are indicated by this symbol \geq .